Tickets

 German Sign Language

-— The audience talk on 27.09. will be translated into German sign language and German sign language translators* will be available before and after the performance.
+— The artist talk on 27.09. will be translated into German sign language and German spoken language.

 — English spoken language with animated German surtitles (Creative Captions), including descriptions of sound and music.